Patti Smith Buys Arthur Rimbaud’s Reconstructed Childhood Home in France

 Patti Smith even has a tradition of having her own Arthur Rimbaud birthday celebrations, which she does by making certain that if she happens to be playing a show that night, she will incorporate some of his poetry and words into her set.

-The reconstructed Arthur Rimbaud home in Roche, France that Patti Smith just bought was a project dreamed up by Jacqueline Kranenvitter and Paul Boens, as Art Net report.
+The reconstructed Arthur Rimbaud home in Roche, France that Patti Smith just bought was a project dreamed up by Jacqueline Kranenvitter and Paul Boens, as Art Net reported.
 Disciples of Rimbaud have been making pilgrimages to this site for years, but the replicated home has suffered damage over the years.

 Now that Patti Smith has taken over ownership of Rimbaud’s old home, it will be forever preserved.
 The sale is reported to have taken place in February, just hours after Smith visited France to pick up the Grand Vermeil Medal in Paris.